HaowenHOU/myproject/README.md

-homework: game
-I love git
-I love branch
-super!
+I love git, I love branch. this project is used to test